 Instead of driving straight to the Seattle area, my course was now completely altered.
 I would travel along the Oregon / Washington border, following the Columbia River.
 This would work out great though, as I had a bunch of waterfalls to see all along the Gorge.
 First up was Spirit Falls.

 The trail down to Spirit Falls was very sketchy and dangerous, but at least that meant no tourists.
 The water was incredibly beautiful, with a cyan tint.

 Next stop was Panther Creek Falls, but the sun was starting to set and I needed to find a place to spend the night.
-Thankfully there were tons of free campsites along the route up to Panther Creek Falls, since this was National Forest land.
+Thankfully there were tons of free campsites along the route up to Panther Creek Falls, as this was National Forest land.
 I found a nice little spot along a creek and got a good night's rest.
-The next morning was nice and cloudy, perfect for photographing waterfalls.
+The next morning was cool and cloudy, perfect for photographing waterfalls.